Is There a Dimmer Outlook Ahead for Canoo Inc. (GOEV)?

-Canoo Inc. (NASDAQ:GOEV) went up by 31.81% from its latest closing price compared to the recent 1-year high of $24.90.
-The company’s stock price has collected 18.57% of gains in the last five trading sessions.
+Canoo Inc. (NASDAQ:GOEV) went down by -3.79% from its latest closing price compared to the recent 1-year high of $24.90.
+The company’s stock price has collected 24.53% of gains in the last five trading sessions.
 Press Release reported on 08/20/21 that CANOO INVESTIGATION CONTINUED By Former Louisiana Attorney General: Kahn Swick & Foti, LLC Continues to Investigate the Officers and Directors of Canoo Inc. – GOEV, GOEVW

 Is It Worth Investing in Canoo Inc. (NASDAQ :GOEV) Right Now?